mlin/GenomicSQLite/docs/index.md

     # -or-
     conda install -c mlin genomicsqlite

     # The package loads a bundled shared library by default.
-To ignore the bundled
+To override the
-    # file and search the regular dynamic-linking paths instead, set environment
-    # GENOMICSQLITE_SYSTEM_LIBRARY=1
+    # bundled file, set environment variable GENOMICSQLITE_LIBRARY to a filename.
     ```

 === "C/C++"